 - What is the towing capacity of the towing vehicle?
-Be sure to read the tow vehicle manufacturer's recommendations. - What is the distance that will be traveled?
-Some vehicles have restrictions on how far and how long they can tow. - Is the proper towing equipment going to be used?
+Be sure to read the tow vehicle manufacturer's recommendations. - How far will the vehicle be towed?
+Some vehicles have restrictions on how far and how long they can tow. - Does the vehicle have the proper towing equipment?
 See your dealer or trailering professional for additional advice and equipment recommendations. - Is the vehicle ready to be towed?
 Just as preparing the vehicle for a long trip, make sure the vehicle is prepared to be towed.